Skip to content

 Civilian crisis management

-The support for civilian crisis management amounts to around SEK 800 million.
+The support for civilian crisis management amounts to around SEK 900 million.
 Via MSB, Sweden has contributed emergency assistance in the form of the coordination and transportation of medical supplies, medical evacuations of the wounded and sick for care in Sweden, mine clearance, protective equipment, fire protection, emergency accommodation, electricity network equipment, and generators.

 Recovery

-So far, the Swedish Government has provided approximately SEK 1,69 billion for recovery efforts in Ukraine.
-These include support for the sustainable reconstruction of destroyed infrastructure through the European Bank for Reconstruction and Development (EBRD), the World Bank’s Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund (URTF) and the Nordic Green Bank Nefco, Energy Community’s Ukraine Energy Support Fund, the UN Development Programme (UNDP) and Eurocontrol.
+So far, the Swedish Government has provided approximately SEK 3.2 billion for recovery efforts in Ukraine.
+These include for example support for the sustainable reconstruction of destroyed infrastructure through the European Bank for Reconstruction and Development (EBRD), the World Bank’s Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund (URTF) and the Nordic Green Bank Nefco, Energy Community’s Ukraine Energy Support Fund, the UN Development Programme (UNDP) and Eurocontrol.
 Sweden is also responsible for coordinating waste management in Ukraine under an agreement concluded with President Zelensky in summer 2022.

 Reform support